 Following the Williamite taking of Dublin in July 1690, Molyneux returned home; shortly afterwards his wife died leaving him to raise their sole surviving child, Samuel (qv), who became a distinguished astronomer and secretary to the prince of Wales (later George II).
 Samuel's upbringing was conducted in accordance with Locke's Some thoughts concerning education (1693), and educational matters figured extensively in Molyneux's correspondence with Locke.
 In 1692 Molyneux persuaded his friend St George Ashe, now provost of TCD, to adopt Locke's An essay concerning human understanding as a text for graduate bachelors of arts at Trinity, thus giving the first academic recognition of Locke's work.
 Molyneux made important contributions to the second edition of the Essay (1694) in persuading Locke to add a new chapter on identity and greatly to extend his treatment of ‘power’, as well as introducing the perceptual problem later known as the ‘Molyneux problem’.
 This dealt with the question whether a blind man, on becoming able to see, would be able to distinguish by sight alone the difference between a sphere and a cube, which he had previously known through the medium of touch.
 Locke handsomely acknowledged his debt for it to ‘the worthy Mr Molyneux whom I am proud to be able to call my friend’ (Essay, bk ii, chap. ix, section 8).
 The Molyneux problem received attention from prominent philosophers and scientists over the next three centuries, and is still discussed.
 Further suggestions from Molyneux were embodied in the third edition of Locke's Essay in 1697, and he was instrumental in recruiting Ezekiel Burridge to translate the work into Latin.

 Once back in Dublin, Molyneux was appointed to the commission for stating army accounts in Ireland, with a salary of £500 p.a., which was still being paid in October 1695.
 Among his fellow commissioners was William Robinson, with whom he once more shared the post of surveyor general, though now as an entirely inactive partner.
 He also served from November 1692 to May 1693 as a commissioner for assessing wartime losses to government stores and forfeited goods, at a salary of £400 p.a.
 Molyneux refused, however, to serve on the commission for forfeited estates, claiming that association with the other commissioners would damage his reputation.
 In 1692 he was elected second representative for Dublin University in the parliament that sat for less than a month in October–November, an indication of official favour as the government controlled the constituency.
-The university awarded him an LLD for his services the following year, and reelected him as their representative in 1695.
+The university awarded him a Doctor of Laws degree for his services the following year, and reelected him as their representative in 1695.
 From the start Molyneux was an active member, serving on important committees and compiling an elaborate index of precedents to facilitate his activities.
 Although he played a leading role on the committee established to investigate charges against the lord chancellor, Sir Charles Porter (qv), in the 1695 session, the latter subsequently recommended him for appointment as a master in chancery, a potentially lucrative position which also involved liaison between the two houses during meetings of parliament.
 In the 1697 session he was active in supporting the new lord chancellor, John Methuen (qv), to whom he had been recommended by Locke.

 Succession to the family estates in Armagh, Limerick, and Kildare following his father's death in 1693 brought him an increased income (somewhat reduced by war damage), but Molyneux apparently maintained his legal practice up till his death in 1698.
 On Methuen's departure to the English parliament in December 1697, he was one of the commission who acted as chancery judges in his absence, though not (as has sometimes been asserted) a commissioner for the great seal.
 He played a smaller role in the revived Dublin Philosophical Society of 1693–7, which focused on technology and Irish antiquities rather than the more overtly scientific interests of the 1680s.